sebaslogen/resaca/README.md

 # Installation
-Add the Jitpack repo and include the library:
+Add the Jitpack repo and include the library (less than 5Kb):

 ```gradle
    allprojects {